mylescarey2019/DormRoommateFinder/UseCases-PsuedoCode.md

    2. three matches show person's name, picture.
 Also shown is a graphic for all 10 questions and the relationship between the user's answer and the answers of the matched person

-   3. the total compatibilty is displayed as a percentage of 100% scale - i.e. given there are 10 questions the algorith mis:  100 - (sum of 10 question differences * 2.5)   ex:  if sum of differences is 3 ==>  100 - (3 * 2.5) = 92.5%
+   3. the total compatibilty is displayed as a percentage of 100% scale - i.e. given there are 10 questions the algorithm is:  100 - (sum of 10 question differences * 2.5)   ex:  if sum of differences is 3 ==>  100 - (3 * 2.5) = 92.5%

    4. under each of the three matches there is a mini-display showing a bargraph for each of the 10 questions.